fyrkov/inbox-pattern-demo/README.md

 on conflict (event_id) do nothing;
 ```

-The `on conflict do nothing` is the deduplication: if the same event is delivered twice (and most brokers deliver
-at-least-once), the second insert is a harmless no-op.
-This step never runs business logic, so it never "gets stuck" -
-it just captures the event.
-The broker offset now only tracks *ingestion*.
+The `on conflict do nothing` is the deduplication: if the same event is delivered twice, the second insert is a no-op.
+This step never runs business logic, so it should never stuck -  it just captures the event.

 **Process** - a worker picks up pending rows and acts: